wi-fighters/4-node-printkeyboard-peteco83/README.md

 ### Print Keyboard

-From index.js read the keyboard.txt file included in this repository and print it to your terminal.
+From `index.js` read the `keyboard.txt` file included in this repository and print it to your terminal.

--   Run this file with node index.js
+-   Run this file with node `index.js`.

 ### Rules